aleksei-berezkin/typique/docs/PluginDescription.md

 The typical workflow looks like this:

-- On project loading, Typique scans all project files (which aren't disabled with the [Configuration](./Configuration.md) setting), and outputs the CSS file
+- On project loading, Typique scans all project files (which aren't [disabled](./Configuration.md#include-exclude)), and outputs the CSS file
 - On file change, Typique *only* scans the changed file, and outputs the updated CSS file
 - On completion or diagnostics request from the editor, Typique uses the existing state data, evaluated during the last CSS output, to provide the results